harisharjun/stack-test/content/post/hooked/index.md

 Another cool point in this context is that the perceived value increases as the product once abundant gradually becomes scarce.
 ##### Example: This is seen in Tele Shopping where products are sold on TV.
 In this, the product advertised will start with ‘Qty: 1000 available’ and the number is gradually reduced.
 As the number reduces from 1000 to 700 to 500, the viewers attach more value to the product and tend to place the order.

-**The Framing Effect:**\
-The environment in which a product or value is delivered affects the way the value is perceived.
-##### Example: A musician playing in a paid concert will be valued more compared to the same musician playing in a subway for free.
-Another example, the same wine from a bottle tagged $1,000 will taste better than that from a bottle tagged $100!

 **The Anchoring Effect:**
 We get transfixed to something that is shown to us directly.
 We tend to believe it to be true on instinct and do not notice other things happening around us or question other things — we are too lazy to pay attention or question our instincts.
 ##### Example: You walk into a shopping mall and see the ‘50% Off’ signboard and instinctively go towards that.
 You rarely question what that 50% Off actually means.
 In most cases, 50% Off is given as part of a clearance sale on old products or on some other products which you wouldn’t otherwise purchase.
 The idea here is to get your foot in the door.
 Once there, the shopkeeper will try and sell other ‘costly’ products to you.